oladunniD/FIFA-Data-Cleaning-using-SQL/README.md

 EXEC SP_RENAME '[dbo].[fifa21_raw_data].LongName', 'FullName', 'COLUMN';
 ```
 ## 5. Cleaning Data in Specific Columns
 Several columns contained placeholder characters ('?') that needed to be removed.
-The IR, W_F, and SM columns were cleaned to replace these characters with empty strings.
+The IR, W_F, and SM columns were cleaned to replace these characters with empty strings,and the Value Wages and Release_clause columns placeholder ('M') and ('K') were removed aswell.

 ```sql
 UPDATE [dbo].[fifa21_raw_data]